backpack: Olympic Peninsula – High Divide

 The drive to the trailhead from Portland was about 5 hours long and included a stop at the ranger station in Port Angeles to pick up our permits.
 I reserved the campsites on the day the permitting process opened and we had our own bear canisters (required for this trip), but we needed to stop to get the official permit.
 The parking lot at the trailhead was full but we lucked out and got a spot so we didn’t have to park along the road and walk back.
 Sol Duc Falls is a popular destination, so most people were just hiking the first 0.8 miles to the falls.
 Once we passed the viewpoint for the falls, we saw very few people for the rest of the hike.

-Just after we turned and started ascending, one of my friends tripped on a root and fell, hitting a sharp rock that made a deep cut in her lower arm.
+Just after we turned and started ascending, one of my friends tripped on a root and fell, hitting a sharp rock that made a deep cut in her upper arm.
 We immediately went into first aid mode, cleaning the wound and closing it up with butterfly strips.
 Not the best way to start the trip for sure!
 We hoped that we had made the right decision in continuing on… (by the end of the trip, the cut had healed considerably and she was fine!)

 Our first night’s camp was at Deer Lake.
 When we arrived, all of the campsites on the main trail side of the lake were full, so we backtracked and found a large group site on the west side of the lake.
 We were expecting rain overnight and were hoping for a protected site under the trees but we had to take what was available.
 We heard that a small bear had been seen near the main trail, and later we heard from two campers near us that a bear was on the talus slope above us.
 They ended up seeing the bear again a little too close to their campsite.
 So, on the first day, there were three bear sightings but none of us saw them.